inside

 5. Prohibiting plagiarism, and research ethics

 II.1.
-Composition of the paper
+Structure of the paper

 There is a structure called IMRaD for writing scientific papers.
 IMRaD is an acronym for Introduction, Methods, Results, and Discussion.